maxxiimo/the-front-end-manifesto/chp8-device-detection.md

   > Adapt.js is a lightweight (848 bytes minified) JavaScript file that determines which CSS file to load before the browser renders a page.
 If the browser tilts or resizes, Adapt.js simply checks its width, and serves only the CSS that is needed, when it is needed.

+- [Detect Mobile Browsers][]

+This is an interesting library.
+There is a Ruby script which is used to redirect your user to a mobile URL, much like how Mobvious could be employed.
+There are also jQuery script which returns true for `jQuery.browser.mobile` if the browser is a mobile device, and can be used like this:

+    if (jQuery.browser.mobile) {
+        // Do something.
+    }

+    or

+    if (!jQuery.browser.mobile) { // For non-mobile browsers

 ### Zepto

 One of the major issues with mobile browsing is CPU and bandwidth limitations.
 Zepto is a JavaScript library developed for speed, or it could be said to reduce the type of bloat found in libraries such as jQuery: